-This month, Sharie, myself and Sandrie, the executive director of the orphanage Fundaninos where we serve in Guatemala, were blessed to attend the CAFO (Christian Alliance for Orphans) summit.
+This month, Sharie, myself and the director of an Fundaninos, an orphanage where we serve in Guatemala, were blessed to attend the CAFO (Christian Alliance for Orphans) summit.

 CAFO is a yearly conference about orphan care attended by Pastors, churches, organizations and people, who are passionate about fulfilling Christ's instruction to care for the orphaned and fatherless.
 They come together to teach, learn and share about how to better care for orphaned and vulnerable children.